whole-communities-whole-health/wcwh-repo-template/README.md

 1. Click the green "Use this template" button at the top of this page.
 2. In the "Owner" drop down list, select whole-communities-whole-health so that the repository you create is visible to other people within WCWH.
 (You do not want your username here).
 3. Choose a descriptive repository name.
-4. Select "Private" to keep your repository to be visible to people in the WCWH Github organization only, and "Public" if you want it to be publicly available.
+4. Select "Private" to keep your repository visible only to people in the WCWH Github organization, and "Public" if you want it to be publicly available.
 5. Verify that your screen matches the picture below.
 Click the green button "Create repository from template."

 <p style="text-align:center;" align="center">